gurveer6123-coder/Azure-Administration-Lab/README.md

 ## RDP Connection Failure

-One of the major troubleshooting exercises during this lab involved Remote Desktop access.
+One of the troubleshooting exercises completed during the project involved Remote Desktop connectivity.

-Initially, the Windows Server VM could not be reached over RDP.
+Initially, the Windows Server VM could not be reached using RDP.

-Azure networking diagnostics showed that inbound traffic to TCP port:
+The connection was being blocked because TCP port:

 `3389`

-was being denied.
+was not allowed through the Network Security Group.

-The default NSG rule:
+The default Azure NSG behavior was denying the inbound traffic.

-`DenyAllInBound`

-was blocking the connection.

 ## Resolution

-A custom inbound NSG rule was created.
+A custom inbound rule was created:

 ```text
 Rule Name: ALLOWRDP